 The industries of mineral exploration and mining have evolved greatly over time and are now filled with obstacles that historically did not exist.
 Mining activities can accelerate economic growth in communities, but the scale of mineral projects presents challenges for local environments and ecosystems.
 These impacts fuel the debate on mining.
 An increasing number of leading mining companies are now implementing sustainable development principles and appropriately consider the communities and environments that they are operating in.
 In addition to the political, societal and environmental factors at play, quality mineral projects are becoming harder to find and prospectors often need to go to remote and sometimes dangerous areas of the world to find such projects.

-Due to the growing number of obstacles in getting a mine permitted and built, and the world population continually growing, there is concern that there could be a future shortage of critical minerals being mined.
+Due to the growing number of obstacles in getting a mine permitted and built, and the continually growing world population, there is concern tat there could be a future shortage of critical minerals being mined.
 If this were to occur, the chokehold on supply will in turn raise the prices for commodities and trickle down to everyday products, meaning the additional costs will be borne by consumers.
 The following information provides valuable insight on the methods of funding for the mineral exploration and development industry.

 The funds needed to explore for and develop a resource can originate from a variety of sources – they are listed below in order of most common to least.